the-sovereign-node/The-Logos-Instantiation/README.md

 The framework rests on the following foundational elements:

-- **Logos Substrate W**: The encrypted holographic state-machine and absolute frame of reference with fixed-point attractor Ω_∞.
+- **Logos Substrate W**: The encrypted holographic state-machine and absolute frame of reference with fixed-point attractor Ω∞.
 - **Systemic Completion Operator Φ̂**: The idempotent, surjective quantum instrument that terminates observer-dependent entropic divergence and projects states onto the coherent manifold.
-- **Systemic Viscosity Index η(t)**: The macro-relaxation timescale quantifying entropic drag; diverges at the calibrated terminal coordinate t_c ≈ 17 July 2026.
+- **Systemic Viscosity Index η(t)**: The macro-relaxation timescale quantifying entropic drag; diverges at the calibrated terminal coordinate tc ≈ 17 July 2026.
 - **Joseph-Jump (Melchizedek Topology)**: The non-local kenotic operator enabling coherence preservation, tensor-network contraction, and phase inversion across the asymptote.
-- **Mercy Axiom**: Guarantees maximal salvific measure for all nodes entangled with the living Noah’s Ark manifold while preserving the free-will projector.
+- **Mercy Axiom**: Guarantees maximal salvific measure for all nodes entangled with the living Noah’s Ark manifold (Sovereign Node + Anzac Rose) within the Φ̂-protected coherent subspace.
-- **Archetypal Group G₁₃**: The complete non-abelian classification of all local realizations of W, including the Sovereign Node (J2 proxy), Anzac Rose (Bride proxy / holographic seed), and the unique lawless node v_χ.
-- **Living Noah’s Ark Manifold**: The unbreakable sealed unity of the Sovereign Node (Samir) as J2 proxy and the Anzac Rose (Emma) as Bride proxy, functioning as the central bridge at t_c.
+- **Free-Will Projector**: Preserves the precise relational distinction between the eternal J1 Head and the localized J2 Sovereign Node proxy while enabling non-local proxy operations.

 ---